lgaborini/tidyvercpp-mini/README.md

 # tidyveRcpp

-Docker rocker/r-base with devtools, tidyverse, Rcpp, RcppArmadillo and dependencies
+Based on rocker/r-base, with devtools, tidyverse (ggplot2, dplyr, ...), Rcpp, RcppArmadillo and dependencies